 During the multicast MBMS bearer service activation, the MBMS UE Context is stored in the BM-SC.
-Later, the MBMS UE Context shall be updated when the UE enters a new Routeing Area (RA) served by a new SGSN.
+Later, the MBMS UE Context shall be updated when the UE enters a new Routeing Area (RA) served by a new SGSN or the UE is transitioning between UTRAN and A/Gb mode GERAN or vice versa (Inter-system Intra-SGSN change).
 See 3GPP TS23.246 [65] and 3GPP TS29.060 [24].
 GGSN shall pass the relevant data via the Gmb interface to enable the BM-SC to update its MBMS UE context accordingly.